Grove Hall Forum was packed with more than 200 people on Sept. 11 as the community came to learn new information concerning the Holocaust.

 This number includes “euthanasia centers,” places where children and adults with physical and mental disabilities were sent, and approximately 500 brothels scattered throughout occupied Europe, where many women were forced to work.

-In Nazi Germany, there were 30,000 forced labor camps for non-Jews and 2,400 similar camps for Jewish people.“You couldn’t turn a corner in Nazi Germany without running into somebody who was being held against their will,” Megargee said.
+In Nazi Germany, there were 30,000 forced labor camps for non-Jews and 2,400 similar camps for Jewish people.

 The Holocaust ended about 70 years ago, but that does not mean genocide is no longer a problem.

 In recent history, “ethnic cleansings” continue to disrupt global politics, including cases in Rwanda and Bosnia.